caseymcgon/NFLPlayoffFantasyFootball/rules.md

 The roster you input before the first week will be your roster throughout the playoffs.
 In other words, when a player's team loses, they become a 'dead' spot in your roster in all following weeks.

-Players may only be replacd if their team wins and they are injured seriously enough to be placed on IR.
+Players may only be replaced if their team wins and they are injured seriously enough to be placed on IR.
 In that case, they may be replaced with a player from the same NFL team the following week.
 Please reach out to Casey, John, or Kelly directly to instigate a replacement for an IR'd player before the first game the following weekend.

 ---
 ##### 🧮 Scoring